-Does female sexualisation in pop help or harm women?
+Does female sexuality in pop help or harm women?
 We take a look

 By Diane Small

-At the Superbowl, Beyonce’s ‘Formation’ raised a lot of eyebrows.
+At a Superbowl in the past, Beyonce’s ‘Formation’ raised a lot of eyebrows.
 The main question seemed to be: was the singer getting too radical by dressing her dancers as Black Panthers?

 If you ask me, that was the wrong question.
-The Black Panther movement was fierce and serious about making black lives matter in many different ways: they ensured all children of working mothers were fed a healthy breakfast before being shepherded off to school; they protected black neighbourhoods from police violence; they raised funds to support families in need, and they put forth political candidates to run for office.
+The Black Panther movement was fierce and serious about making black lives matter in many different ways.
+They ensured all children of working mothers were fed a healthy breakfast before being shepherded off to school.
+They protected black neighbourhoods from police violence; they raised funds to support families in need.
+And they even put forth political candidates to run for office.

-What I was wondering about Beyonce’s performance was: why did the dancers have to be half-dressed?
+What I was wondering about Beyonce’s performance was this.
+Why did the dancers have to be half-dressed?
 And what’s more: why does it seem women in pop today feel the need to constantly present themselves in an ever-raunchier sexual light?
-It seems female sexualisation in pop is worse now than it’s ever been.
+It seems female sexuality in pop is more blatant now than it’s ever been.

 ‘Female Empowerment’…Designed by Men

-In fact, while some argue that Cyrus and other pop stars are empowering women by expressing their sexuality in such performances, the reality is that often these women and their actions are managed and directed by men.
+In fact, while some argue that Cyrus and other celebrities are empowering women by expressing female sexuality in pop, the reality is that often these women and their actions are managed and directed by men.

 Who Benefits?

-Blatant sexuality may be masquerading as female empowerment, but who are these sexual displays truly aimed at, and what results do they have?
+Blatant female sexuality in pop may be masquerading as female empowerment, but who are these sexual displays truly aimed at?
+And what results do they have?

-Such sexually charged videos are certainly exerting a negative influence on girls.
+Such explicit videos of female sexuality in pop are certainly exerting a negative influence on little girls.
 Even back in 2007 the American Psychological Society issued a report on the sexualisation of young women.
 They found “virtually every media form studied provided ample evidence of the sexualisation of women”.
+And since then, things have only gotten worse.
+One word, my friends: WAP.

-In study after study, women – and increasingly, young girls – are portrayed in overtly sexualised ways – vastly more than men.
-Unlike films, music videos are available for young children to watch without restriction, but are getting so raunchy, there is a warning of ‘Adult Content’ before some, such as Miley Cyrus’s latest MTV Music Awards performance where she ‘ejaculates’ smoke and glitter.
+In study after study, women – and increasingly, young girls – are portrayed in overtly sexualised ways.
+Vastly more than men.
+Unlike films, music videos are available for young children to watch without restriction.
+But some are getting so raunchy, there is a warning of ‘Adult Content’ before them.
+For example?
+Miley Cyrus’s MTV Music Awards performance where she ‘ejaculates’ smoke and glitter.
 Since the music video was originally created for youth culture, it’s a sad day when MTV has to carry warnings of ‘adult content’.

 Following a series of reviews, most recently the Bailey Review on the Commercialisation and Sexualisation of Childhood, the UK Government has decided to enact a series of measures to tackle sexualisation, including tighter guidelines on outdoor ads containing sexualised imagery, age-ratings on video games, restricting children’s access to online pornography.